egoist/miku/README.md

 Finally, you can run `yarn try` to see how your code works in action.

+You can also run `miku init my-demo` to created an empty project in seconds.

 Run `./node_modules/.bin/miku -h` or `miku -h` if installed globally to get help.

 ## What languages and preprocessors it supports